ECTTM_Banner

 What is Tibetan Medicine?
 (Sowa-Rigpa)

-Traditional Tibetan medicine (Sowa-Rigpa) is a centuries-old medical system providing a holistic approach to health care and based on a systematic and logical framework that shows a complete understanding of the body and its relationship to the environment displaying a holistic approach when looking for the causes of illnesses.
+Traditional Tibetan medicine, known as Sowa-Rigpa, is a centuries-old medical system that offers a holistic approach to health and healing.
+It is based on a systematic, logical framework that reflects a comprehensive understanding of the human body and its relationship to the natural environment.
+Within this tradition, illness is understood through an integrated perspective that considers physical, mental, and environmental factors.

-Five elements and relationship between mental and physical health.
+Five elements and the relationship between mental and physical health.

 The theory of the five Cosmo elements in Sowa-Rigpa states that an excess, deficiency, or disturbance occurs in three energies that may lead to imbalance.